Can Dehydration Cause Vision Problems?

 Eye Strain

-To ensure your eyes stay happy and healthy, you should avoid dehydration as much as possible.
-Dehydration is harmful to your eyes and your organs.
-Severe, untreated dehydration can even lead to brain damage, seizures, and death.
+To keep your eyes happy and healthy, you should avoid dehydration as much as possible.
+While your run-of-the-mill dehydration will just lead to the symptoms we’ve already mentioned, severe, untreated dehydration can even lead to brain damage, seizures, and death.

 Hydrated Eyes: Keeping Your Eyes Healthy

 Make sure you have a well-balanced diet that includes eye-healthy foods.
-Such as kale, spinach, carrots, bell peppers, sweet potatoes, and many others.
+Kale, spinach, carrots, bell peppers, sweet potatoes, and other richly pigmented foods are typically great for your vision.
+They can also help you stay hydrated because of their water content.
 Including these foods in your daily diet can help to protect against eye diseases such as glaucoma, cataracts, macular degeneration, and dry eye syndrome, keeping your vision strong.

 You can also choose to take vitamins to supplement the nutrients that you should be getting from your food.
 There are so many nutrients that are beneficial to the eyes and vision.
 It can be hard to get all those nutrients from your food alone.
-You’d be eating all day to try and do that, not to mention the time and effort it takes to change your diet.
-Supplements are a safe and more convenient option.
 Consider taking a supplement, like our Ocu-Plus Formula, that will give you the daily recommended dose of each all at once.
+By combining good nutrition with hydration, you’ll keep your vision healthy for years to come.

 Unfortunately,I had visited many Optomolosgist in Mumbai City, India but here the doctors act like Designers and talk less to build their image and status mostly.